AbstractMenus/Docs/general/actions.rst

 	  }
 	]

-After performing this action several times player will se different messages.
+After performing this action several times player will see different messages.

 .. _action-setskin: